TriumphLLC/Blend4Web/doc_src/viewer.rst

     This parameter sets the current date.

 *Time*
-    This parameter set the current time of day (or night?).
+    This parameter set the current time of day.
 Default value is 12.0.

 *Maximum Sun Vertical Angle*
     This parameter sets maximum possible vertical angle for a ``Sun`` type light source.
 Default value is 60.

 *Time Multiplier*
     The value of this parameter defines the speed of the flow of time.
-Default value is 1.0 (time flows with the same speed it does in real life).
+Default value is 1.0 (time flows at the same speed it does in real life).

 *Horizontal Position*
     Horizontal position of the sun on the skydome.
 Default value is 29.82.